 Once that decision was made, things quickly got exciting at Trips for Kids.
 Earlier in 2017, Trips for Kids filed the paperwork to create a new 501(c)(3) to act as an umbrella organization aimed at expanding awareness and supporting local chapters in a unified manner.
 A one-year timeline that included the separation of the national organization, the hiring of a national executive director and recruiting a new board of directors was announced.

 Ping, a self-professed “bike-aholic” and longtime cycling advocate, took the helm of the national Trips for Kids organization starting August 1 as its executive director.
 He brings an impressive résumé to his new position.
-His background includes years of work in youth advocacy and an extended stint as the associate director of Trips for Kids Marin.
-Most recently Ping worked with Portland’s Bicycle Transportation Alliance (now called The Street Trust), founding their successful Safe Routes to School program.
+His background includes years of work in youth advocacy and [a] stint as the associate director of Trips for Kids-Marin.
+Ping [previously worked with the Safe Routes to School National Partnership, and with Oregon's] Bicycle Transportation Alliance (now called The Street Trust), founding their successful Safe Routes to School program.
 But an urge to return to mountain biking and see kids, especially those of lesser means, get access to green spaces brought his attention back to Trips for Kids.

 While Ping has worked extensively in the policy realm and understands its importance, he feels that programming has the greatest potential to increase ridership.
 He explains, “With all the work we’ve done in cycling advocacy, we’ve only increased our mode share in the number of cyclists by a small percentage compared to what’s possible.